meg-simula/meg-simula.github.io/index.md

 <p>2027-06-06: I will give a series of lectures at the biennial <a href="https://ems-masc.cuni.cz/">European Mathematical Society School on Applied Mathematics</a> at Kácov, Czech Republic (June 6-11 2027). </p>

 <h3 id="news">News and highlights (Feb 4 2024 - current)</h3>

+<p>2024-08-20: A big welcome to Jakob L. Sønstebø, who is joining the DigiCells team as a PhD candidate. </p>

+<p>2026-08-05: I visited the University of California San Diego in connection with the <a href="https://www.simula.no/education/courses-summer-schools/summer-school-computational-physiology">2026 SUURPh Summer School in Computational Physiology</a> (Aug 5-13 2026).
+Thanks to Andrew McCulloch and Padmini Rangamani for excellent hosting as always. </p>

 <p>2026-07-26: I gave a public lecture on <a href="https://www.festum-pi.eu/event-details/discussion-marie-e-rognes-vangelis-harmandaris-piano-maximos-georgogiannakis-ogbunigwe">Deltas of the Brain: Mathematics, Supercomputing and the Rhythms of Life</a>, in addition to an invited scientific talk at the 2026 <a href="https://www.festum-pi.eu/">Festum Pi Summer School and Research Conference</a> in Chania, Greece (Jul 25-30 2026).
 Thanks to Cédric Villani, Katharina Schratz and entire organization team for the delightful invitation. </p>